MicrosoftDocs/bot-docs/articles/bot-framework-concept-dialog.md

 For examples of how to access the bot's state see [Managing State]

 Sometimes, users say something unexpected that isn't handled in the current dialog of the stack.
 The bot needs to make sure that a user doesn't get lost in a conversation.
 Can a user navigate "back" in a chat?
 How does the bot return to the "main menu"?
-How do we "cancel" an operation?
+How do you "cancel" an operation?
 There are two ways to handle this: [Navigation][DesigningNavigation] <!-- link to Navigation --> and [Global message handlers][GlobalMessageHandlers].
 <!--
 * Dialogs can contain rich cards or controls or text